An economic model estimates the impact of general probiotic use on acute respiratory tract infections in the US.

 An economic model simulating general probiotics use by the U.S. population

-“Although flu-like illnesses usually resolve on their own after one or two weeks, there is great benefit in reducing ILI incidence and duration,” said Irene Lenoir-Wijnkoop, first author on the study and senior scientist in public health nutrition at Utrecht University in the Netherlands.
-“Less sickness means reduced suffering and significant cost savings from health care expenses and sick absences.”
+“Although flu-like illnesses usually resolve on their own after one or two weeks, there is great benefit in reducing ILI incidence and duration,” said Irene Lenoir-Wijnkoop, first author of the study and senior scientist in public health nutrition at Utrecht University in the Netherlands.
+“Less sickness means reduced suffering and significant cost savings from healthcare expenses and sick absences.”

 In the YHEC scenario, generalized probiotic use could save $784 million per year for averted productivity loss related to absence from work due to illness.